carpentries/carpentries.org-archive/_posts/2024/06/2024-06-15-lc-python-update.md

 The lesson demonstrates how to use Python to clean, analyse, and visualise library usage data, providing an introduction to reproducible workflows in Python for library and information workers.
 While the lesson repurposes some elements from the previous Library Carpentry Introduction to Python, it is a major overhaul that includes a new library-specific dataset, the use of JupyterLab instead of Spyder, and new episodes that use Pandas to tidy a dataset and Plotly to visualise data.

 ### What is covered in this lesson?
 The updated lesson includes twelve substantive episodes that cover Python fundamentals such as variables, types, lists, functions, for loops, and conditionals.
-The lesson demonstrates how to import CSV files representing annual usage data from the Chicago Public Library system into Pandas, and focuses on wrangling, analyzing, and visualizing this quantitative dataset.
+The lesson demonstrates how to import CSV files representing annual usage data from the Chicago Public Library system into Pandas, and focuses on wrangling, analysing, and visualising this quantitative dataset.
 Packages that are introduced include glob, Pandas, and Plotly.
 Along with Python fundamentals, learners will use Pandas to:
 - Import and export CSV files
 - Manipulate, clean, and analyze data
 - Create tidy datasets